...

 In the example above, a toothbrush brand called SURI reminds the recipient about their sale.
 The offer is about to expire, so they want the recipient to feel like they are missing out on something great by not taking advantage of it.
 They do so by using phrases like last opportunity and don’t miss out, both of which effectively create a sense of urgency.

-A well-defined call-to-action is something that you definitely need to pay attention to while optimizing your emails for success.
+A well-defined call to action is something that you need to pay attention to while optimizing your emails for success.
 It provides a clear direction and simplifies the users’ journey through the marketing funnel.
 It shows them exactly where they need to go, as well as what services or products they should check out.
 As a result, it enhances the likelihood of conversion.

-Additionally, using clear calls-to-action throughout your email marketing campaigns ensures that your messaging is focused and goal-oriented.
-It’s crucial in preventing readers from merely glancing over the content without meaningful engagement.
+Additionally, using clear calls to action throughout your email marketing campaigns ensures that your messaging is focused and goal-oriented.
+It’s crucial to prevent readers from merely glancing over the content without meaningful engagement.
 That’s why your CTAs must be written in clear language and properly tested.
 Here’s a good example in action (pun intended).

 A personalized message from Spotify with a personalized selection of playlists and a tagline that reads “Playlists for you.”